This site requires a more recent version of Adobe Flash Player to function properly.

 Home Depot's supply chain improvements

 Do it Yourself (DIY) activity will drive home improvement industry growth in the near future

 Until the housing market situation in the U.S. improves even further, more buying action is anticipated from DIY customers.
 Repair & maintenance of small house projects will dominate DIY activity.
-The North American Retail Hardware Association (NRHA) forecasts that plumbing & electrical products will be a major part of consumer spending in the near future.
-The spending will come mainly from DIY consumers who will demand more selection, information, & service from the retailers.
+The North American Retail Hardware Association (NRHA) forecasts that plumbing and electrical products will be a major part of consumer spending in the near future.
+The spending will come mainly from DIY consumers who will demand more selection, information, and service from the retailers.

 Shift in consumer preferences will impact traditional range of home improvement products